Loading gauge: Great Britain

 Great Britain has (in general) the most restrictive loading gauge (relative to track gauge) in the world.
-That is a legacy of the British railway network being the world's oldest, and of having been built by a plethora of different private companies, each with different standards for the width and height of trains.
+That is a legacy of the British railway network being the world's oldest, and of having been built by a large number of different private companies, each with different standards for the width and height of trains.
 After nationalisation, a standard static gauge W5 was defined in 1951 that would virtually fit everywhere in the network.
 The W6 gauge is a refinement of W5, and the W6a changed the lower body to accommodate third-rail electrification.
 While the upper body is rounded for W6a with a static curve, there is an additional small rectangular notch for W7 to accommodate the transport of 2.44 m ISO containers, and the W8 loading gauge has an even larger notch spanning outside of the curve to accommodate the transport of 2.6 m ISO containers.
 While W5 to W9 are based on a rounded roof structure, those for W10 to W12 define a flat line at the top and, instead of a strict static gauge for the wagons, their sizes are derived from dynamic gauge computations for rectangular freight containers.

 Network Rail uses a W loading gauge classification system of freight transport ranging from W6A (smallest) through W7, W8, W9, W9Plus, W10, W11 to W12 (largest).
 The definitions assume a common "lower sector structure gauge" with a common freight platform at 1100 mm above rail.

 In addition, gauge C1 provides a specification for standard coach stock, gauge C3 for longer Mark 3 coaching stock, gauge C4 for Pendolino stock and gauge UK1 for high-speed rail.
 There is also a gauge for locomotives.
 The size of container that can be conveyed depends both upon the size of the load that can be conveyed and the design of the rolling stock.